 Lilium, a delicate flower symbolizing humility and devotion, inspired this soft feminine pastel yellow.
 Slightly darker than Lilium, but much lighter and liveable than Giallo or Acacia, Lilium creates a refreshing, airy retreat.

 For full paint finish information, including helpful application tips, please refer to our Technical Data Sheets which can be found in our paint finishes information section on the paint home page.

 All of our paints are mixed to order and as such are non-returnable.
-Returns are also not accepted on any wallpaper samples, paint tester pots and bespoke murals.
-For full details, please view our Returns information.
+Returns are also not accepted on any wallpaper or paint samples.

 Rated 5 out of

 lovely colourBeen looking for that special colour for my kitchen, and found it.